Open to new ideas

-Idea competition involves a challenge or contest held among contributors in which the winning solutions are rewarded with cash prizes.
+Idea competition involves a challenge or contest held amongst contributors in which the winning solutions are rewarded with cash prizes.
 This form is often arranged with support from intermediaries.

 Customer immersion is a technique involving customer interaction in the late stage of the design process or product management.
 This can also be seen as user innovation.

 Finally, the collaborative product design and development model is similar to the product platforming model, but with the difference that no control is given to the contributors.
 Instead this remains with the hosting company.

 The global economy has gone through a period of major instability over the past decade, and businesses around the planet have been forced to look for ways to maintain their rates of capital return.
 Faced with pressures that include increased competition and shorter times to market, many companies have responded by improving their efficiency through the use of strategies such as Six Sigma, Lean Manufacturing and Business Excellence.

 While such techniques have helped many improve their bottom lines, an unfortunate side effect has been a reduction in their capacity for innovation.
 This is troubling, as innovation is often crucial to the development and long-term success of companies.

 Innovation has traditionally been seen as involving the control and ownership of intellectual property rights.
 In the wake of World War II, many large corporations began investing heavily in scientific divisions, tasking them with conducting cutting-edge research.
 Recruiting top scientists became the way for businesses to gain access to the best available knowledge, and internal resources were seen as reliable and superior to other options.